Total variation bound for Kac's random walk: Acknowledgments

-I would like to thank my advisor Persi Diaconis for introducing me to the wonderful problem of Kac's random walk and directing me to the right papers to look at.
+I would like to thank my advisor Persi Diaconis for introducing me to this problem and pointing me to the relevant literature.
+I would also like to thank the referee for suggesting numerous changes.